 Through Penn Abroad, Penn Engineering students are afforded opportunities for study in some fifty countries in Africa, Asia, Australia, Eastern and Western Europe, and Latin America.
 For students who already have proficiency in another language, there are extensive opportunities to study in the language of the host country- and develop the kind of skills that will prepare you for a career in the global workplace.
 Other programs focus primarily on the enhancement of language skills while offering special opportunities for studying humanities, social science, science and engineering.
 If you prefer to study in English while simultaneously learning the local language there are programs for students to spend a semester abroad in the sophomore year.
 For more information, visit Penn Abroad.

 Opportunities are available for Penn Engineering undergraduates to participate in summer programs abroad organized by Penn Engineering and in partnership with universities abroad.
 Several of these programs offer both the opportunity to study abroad and to participate in service learning projects.
 Summer opportunities include:

-- Engineering Summer Program at University of Cantabria, Santander, Spain (new for 2013)
+- Engineering Summer Program at University of Cantabria, Santander, Spain

 - International Summer Program at Technical University of Dortmund, Germany

 - Summer Program in Automotive Technology at University of Duisburg-Essen, Germany

 - International Development Summer Institute - Africa program

 Opportunities for undergraduates are available during the summer to spend eight to 12 weeks on a research internship in one of Penn Engineering's partner institutions abroad.
 The following is a listing of currently available options, including directions for applying.
 General questions may be directed to Joseph Sun, Penn Engineering Vice Dean for Academic Affairs, at firstname.lastname@example.org.

 Korea: Ulsan National Institute of Science and Technology